-Hayri Demir, a journalist who worked for the Dicle News Agency (DİHA) and the Mezopotamya Agency, was arrested in a police raid on 16 March 2017 in his home in Ankara.
+Hayri Demir, a journalist who worked for the Dicle News Agency (DİHA) and the Mezopotamya news agency (MA), was arrested in a police raid on his home in Ankara on 16 March 2017.

 Demir was held for eight days in a gymnasium used as a “custody station” by the Ankara Police Department.
 In his police interrogation, Demir was asked about his videos and news articles he wrote after visiting northern Syria.

 Following his interrogtion, Demir was taken to Ankara Courthouse on 24 March 2017.
 After his interrogation at the prosecutor’s office, he was referred to the Criminal Judgeship of Peace and released under a travel ban and a signature obligation.

 Two years after his arrest, an indictment was issued against Demir on the charges of “membership of a terrorist organization” and “terrorism propaganda.”
 In the indictment, issued by the Ankara Chief Public Prosecutor’s Office, photos and videos uploaded in a memory card previously stolen from Demir's house were listed as evidence.
 The memory card that was stolen from Demir’s house was later handed over to the police.
 Along with Demir’s social media posts, his interviews with HDP’s jailed former Co-Chair Selahattin Demirtaş and relevant news photos were listed as evidence in the indictment.
 The Ankara 15th High Criminal Court accepted the indictment.

 The first hearing of the trial was held on 24 September 2019.
 Noting that he did not receive the indictment, Demir demanded additional time to prepare his defense statement.